oleg-wx/translate/README.md

 // goodbye_Oleg!
 ```

-It is possible to use fallback values for dynamic fields. **Note**: Due to implementation limitations (and not adding external dependencies) **only Latin** characters supported for placeholders and fallback.
+It is possible to use fallback values for dynamic fields. **Note**: Due to implementation limitations (and keep library clean of dependencies) **only Latin** characters supported for placeholders and fallback.
 Since _ver.0.20.0_ if property is null or undefined placeholder will be empty _(not property name as it was)_.

 ```javascript